Overv/VulkanTutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

             static_cast<uint32_t>(height)
         };

-        actualExtent.width = std::max(capabilities.minImageExtent.width, std::min(capabilities.maxImageExtent.width, actualExtent.width));
+        actualExtent.width = std::clamp(actualExtent.width, capabilities.minImageExtent.width, capabilities.maxImageExtent.width);
-        actualExtent.height = std::max(capabilities.minImageExtent.height, std::min(capabilities.maxImageExtent.height, actualExtent.height));
+        actualExtent.height = std::clamp(actualExtent.height, capabilities.minImageExtent.height, capabilities.maxImageExtent.height);

         return actualExtent;
     }
 }
 ```

-The `max` and `min` functions are used here to clamp the value of `WIDTH` and
-`HEIGHT` between the allowed minimum and maximum extents that are supported by
+The `clamp` function is used here to bound the values of `width` and `height` between the allowed minimum and maximum extents that are supported by the implementation.
-the implementation.

 ## Creating the swap chain